Tom Stoppard: 1990s

 In 1993, Stoppard wrote Arcadia, a play in which he explores the interaction between two modern academics and the residents of a Derbyshire country house in the early 19th century, including aristocrats, tutors and the fleeting presence, unseen on stage, of Lord Byron.
 The themes of the play include the philosophical implications of the second law of thermodynamics, Romantic literature, and the English picturesque style of garden design.

-The first production premiered at the Royal National Theatre directed by Trevor Nunn starring Rufus Sewell, Felicity Kendal, Bill Nighy, Harriet Walter and Emma Fielding.
+Arcadia was first performed at the Royal National Theatre in a production directed by Trevor Nunn and starring Rufus Sewell, Felicity Kendal, Bill Nighy, Harriet Walter and Emma Fielding.
 It won the 1993 Laurence Olivier Award for Best New Play.
 A year later the play made its transfer on Broadway starring Billy Crudup, Blair Brown, Victor Garber and Robert Sean Leonard.
-The production was well received with Vincent Canby of The New York Times writing, that while "There are real difficulties with this production...[there are] also great pleasures, not the least of which are Mark Thompson's sets and costumes.
+The production was well received with Vincent Canby of The New York Times writing, that while "There are real difficulties with this production... [there are] also great pleasures, not the least of which are Mark Thompson's sets and costumes.
 Mostly, though, there are Mr. Stoppard's grandly eclectic obsessions and his singular gifts as a playwright.
 Attend to them."
-The production received three Tony Award nominations including Best Play losing to Terrence McNally's Love!
+The production received three nominations at the 49th Tony Awards including Best Play, losing to Terrence McNally's Love!
 Valour!
 Compassion!.

-Stoppard gained acclaim with the feature film Shakespeare in Love (1998), which he wrote.
+Stoppard wrote the screenplay for Shakespeare in Love (1998) with Marc Norman.
 The film, a romantic comedy, focuses on a fictional story involving William Shakespeare and his romance with a young woman who is an inspiration for the play Romeo and Juliet.
 The film starred an ensemble cast including Joseph Fiennes, Gwyneth Paltrow, Geoffrey Rush, Colin Firth, and Judi Dench.
-The film was a critical and financial success and went on to earn seven Academy Awards including Best Picture.
+It was a critical and financial success and went on to earn seven Academy Awards including Best Picture.
 Stoppard received his second career Oscar nomination and first win for Best Original Screenplay.
-He also received the BAFTA Award, and Golden Globe Award for his screenplay.
+He also received the Golden Globe Award for the screenplay.